Senior Homes logo

 I am/was a resident of this facility

-I moved into the Atrium at Gainesville, and it's absolutely wonderful.
+I moved in, and it's absolutely wonderful.
 I haven't met anybody who is not pleasant, and they're very affable.
 I have a studio apartment with a kitchen and a bath.
 They have different studios, on-bedroom, and two-bedroom apartments.
 They cook all the meals, and they gave us a calendar of activities.
 They have an exercise room, a beauty salon, a little general store, and a room with a pool table.
 It's a marvelous experience.

 Katie